 But if there are eSports tournaments where

-- players are paying in cash in order to participate to an eSports tournament;
+- players are paying in cash in order to participate in an eSports tournament;

 - authorities conclude that the game contains elements of chance and